 The pilot facility can capture 850 kg.
 CO2 per day, and the subsequent demonstration plant will capture 4 tonnes per day.
 This corresponds to the emissions from 1,185 cars driving 30 km per day in the city.
 The captured CO2 from the demonstration plant will be sold and used, for example, to soften water or for the production of soft drinks.

-A full-scale plant will be able to capture 500,000 tonnes of CO2 per year.
+A full-scale plant will be able to capture up to 500,000 tonnes of CO2 per year.

 The technology behind carbon capture is very energy-intensive, and has therefore been too expensive to use in the past.
 By integrating carbon capture with the district heating network, ARC will demonstrate that it can be done with neutral energy consumption.
 This also means that ARC expects a price below DKK 1,000 per tonne CO2.
 That is, somewhat lower than the socio-economic price for CO2 emissions calculated by the Climate Council in 2020 of DKK 1,500 per tonne CO2.